Falcon Gold (CVE:FG) Trading Down 25% – Should You Sell?

-Falcon Gold Corp.
-(CVE:FG – Get Free Report) shares fell 25% during mid-day trading on Monday .
+Shares of Falcon Gold Corp.
+(CVE:FG – Get Free Report) traded down 25% during trading on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-610,000 shares traded hands during trading, an increase of 59% from the average session volume of 383,589 shares.
+771,000 shares were traded during mid-day trading, an increase of 99% from the average session volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 Falcon Gold Company Profile